 Getting fans to comment on your Facebook Page can take a lot of time and effort.
 And it can sometimes be painful seeing other Facebook Pages who make engagement look easy.

-But even the most active Facebook Page walls began from a standing start.
+But even the most active Facebook Page began from a standing start.
 And many of them got to where they are today by making it easier for fans to comment on their Page.

 Facebook fans hate homework

 Asking questions is the easiest way to get fans commenting.
 But keep in mind that Facebook fans don’t like homework.
 If they have to spend time trying to understand a question, they’ll be less likely to answer it.
 And eventually, they’ll move on to the next item in their News Feed.

 16 Ways To Ask Questions On Facebook

 - Ask specific questions – Asking your fans what we can do to cut down carbon emissions might get comments from your biggest fans, but most of them would just skip to the next item in their news feed.
 Specificity will get more comments.

 - Ask yes or no questions – Yes or no: Are you more likely to answer “yes or no” questions, or open-ended ones that require time and attention?
 Point given.

 - Ask timely questions - Are you staying home or traveling this holiday?